When can we have a dance and kiss again at night?

 And in recent years Kiss has been at the forefront of emerging scenes such as the grime scene which was showcased by one of the genre’s leading flagbearers Logan Sama, and his Kiss Grime show featured the likes of Wiley, Dizzee Rascal, Tinie Tempah, and Wretch 32, and attracted high listening audience figures, and saw content from the show reach in excess of 20 million views on social media, and regular high volumes of ‘Listen Again’ plays through the Kiss Kube.

-And here we are now in late 2020 where once again Kiss is going back to its roots with the arrival of Kiss Nights.
+Kiss has now gone back to its roots with Kiss Nights.
 In order for specialist music revolution to continue we not only have to evolve, but we also have to take a step back, and look at what brought us to the dance in the place, as I mentioned earlier.

 It’s refreshing to see that Kiss Nights acknowledges that specialist music shows are important and are needed and appreciated by the audience it serves now more than ever as they are constantly seeking out new music and the next big thing.